SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 script that does image classification using sklearn.
 The docker images for this application are therefore going to be substantially faster to build and smaller in size than the images we are used to that uses Pytorch.

-1. Start by enabling the service: `Google Container Registry API` and `Google Cloud Build API`.
+1. Start by enabling the service: `Google Artifact Registry API` and `Google Cloud Build API`.
 This can be done through the web side (by searching for the services) or can also be enabled from the terminal:

     ```bash
-    gcloud services enable containerregistry.googleapis.com
+    gcloud services enable artifactregistry.googleapis.com
     gcloud services enable cloudbuild.googleapis.com
     ```